10 Local Ocean-Friendly Restaurants on O‘ahu to Try Now

 Makana Ranch House

-Makana Ranch House, one of Wai‘alae’s newest additions, features a paniolo-style menu featuring 90 percent Hawai‘i produce, with 80 percent coming from O‘ahu.
+Makana Ranch House, the ranch-style restaurant with a beautiful outdoor courtyard setting in Wai‘alae, features a paniolo-style menu featuring 90 percent Hawai‘i produce, with 80 percent coming from O‘ahu.
 From a Moloka‘i venison burger on a taro roll ($14) to a hearty Apache stew with a chili verde sauce ($12), the menu packs so many tasty dishes you may not even have any leftovers, which is turned into compost out back.
-The ranch-style restaurant with a beautiful outdoor courtyard setting is currently in its soft opening stage, with dinner hours coming by the end of this month.

 Hideout at The Laylow